ansible-collections/amazon.cloud/docs/amazon.cloud.redshift_cluster_module.rst

 Synopsis
 --------
-- Creates and manage clusters (list, create, update, describe, delete).
+- Creates and manage clusters.